Tulip-Dev/tulip/doc/developer/plugin_development.rst

   class MyExportModule:public ExportModule {
   public:

-  // This line is used to pass informations about the current plug-in.
+  // This line is used to pass information about the current plug-in.
-  PLUGININFORMATIONS("Name of the Current Export Algorithm",
+  PLUGININFORMATION("Name of the Current Export Algorithm",
                      "Name of the Author",
                      "13/13/13",
                      "A few words describing what kind of export the plug-in realizes",